ninatensak/ninatensak/README.md

 - **Bachelor Degree in Economics and Politics**
   - Bocconi Univeristy, class of 2022
 - **IB Diploma**
-  - XV Gimnazija, Class of 2019
+  - Mathematics and Informatics Center, Class of 2019

 ## 🛠️ Skills and Technologies